Imai-lab/RDoC-based-Information-Extraction/README.md

 ---

-## 2. Prompt Format and Instruction Design
+## 2. Prompt Format and Instruction Design for Tag Classification in Step 2

-Description of the prompt structure used for span extraction and classification.
+Description of the prompt structure used for classifying extracted spans into tag categories in Step 2 of the two-stage framework.

 #### 1. Template Structure